Last updated: August 16th, 2023

 To date, most scooter-share funding has come from venture capital firms as well as from a few large corporations.
 With venture capital, the name of the game is to make several big but risky investments.
 Ideally, at least one will pay itself back tens or hundreds of times over, which more than offsets the losses.
 That’s why new, high-potential markets like electric scooters are appealing to venture firms, but harder for you and I to participate in.

-Today, Bird (NYSE: BRDS) is a household name in scooter sharing, after launching in early 2017 and playing a key role in the 2017-2018 e-scooter boom.
+Today, Bird (OTC: BRDS) is a household name in scooter sharing, after launching in early 2017 and playing a key role in the 2017-2018 e-scooter boom.
 The company went public in November 2021 via merger with a SPAC (special purpose acquisition company, or “blank check company”) called Switchback II Corporation.

-micromobility.com Inc. (NASDAQ: MCOM), formerly Helbiz (HLBZ) is a primarily European competitor to Jump, Spin, and the like.
+micromobility.com Inc. (OTC: MCOM), formerly Helbiz (HLBZ) is a primarily European competitor to Jump, Spin, and the like.
 In August 2021, Helbiz went public through a SPAC merger with Shanghai-based GreenVision.
 In March 2023, it rebranded to micromobility.com Inc. and updating its ticker to MCOM.
 Helbiz was arguably the first micro-mobility company to go public as a standalone business, not via acquisition by a much larger and more diversified corporation.

 Lyft (NASDAQ: LYFT) is one of the few public companies that operates scooter rentals under its own name.
 That’s just one tiny portion of Lyft’s total revenue, so the performance of your Lyft shares would mostly reflect other services besides scooters.